TeamHeka/medkit/CONTRIBUTING.md

 ## Tests

-Medkit uses [pytest](https://docs.pytest.org/) for testing.
+`medkit` uses [pytest](https://docs.pytest.org/) for testing.
 Tests are stored in the `tests/` folder in the repository root directory.
 All tests files and test functions must be prefixed with `test_`.
 It is possible to run a specific test using `pytest path/to/test_file.py::test_func`.

-Medkit tests are composed of:
+`medkit` tests are composed of:
 * small/unit tests which execution does not take much time.
 These tests are executed for each Merge Request.
 * large tests which needs more time to be executed.
 These tests are used for verifying that there is no regression (TODO: at each integration in development branch).